grsmv/clio/README.md

 }
 ```

-Once you have it you can connect to your chat server like this:
+Once you have it, you can connect to your chat server like this:

 ``` js
 $(document).ready(function(){